magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 #### Contact reason

 Contact reasons vary by product.
 Choose which contact reason best fits the symptoms you are experiencing.
-Refer the [Support ticket Contact Reason descriptions](https://support.magento.com/hc/en-us/articles/4435851936269) article to learn more about what contact reason you should chose.
+Refer to the [Support ticket Contact Reason descriptions](https://support.magento.com/hc/en-us/articles/4435851936269) article to learn more about what contact reason you should chose.

 #### (Data) Integration type (MBI only)